mustafaer/twitter-default-following-tab/README.md

 ### Privacy & Security

 **Q: Does this extension collect my data?**
 A: Absolutely not!
 The extension requires zero permissions and collects nothing.
 Completely private and secure.
+Read our [Privacy Policy](PRIVACY_POLICY.md) for full details.

 **Q: What permissions does this Twitter extension need?**
 A: None!
 It only needs access to twitter.com and x.com domains.
 No cookies, no data, no tracking.